Scaling ecommerce stores: Your passport to global expansion and localization

 With billions of online shoppers worldwide, you have more opportunities than ever to reach new customers.
 Did you know that more than half of ecommerce shoppers buy from online stores in other countries?
 So, how can you tap into this global market?

-Achieving worldwide expansion goes beyond adding new languages and currencies to your Shopify store–you need to step up your search and merchandising game as well.
+Achieving worldwide expansion goes beyond adding new languages and currencies to your ecommerce store–you need to step up your search and merchandising game as well.

 Image of the globe with an icon of a shopper buying from international stores.
 A headline notes that 52% of online shoppers say they have made purchases from international stores.